azat-co/practicalnode/chapter2/chapter2.md

 `res.render()` is not in the Node.js core and is purely an Express.js addition that, if invoked, calls core `res.end()`, which ends/completes the response.
 In other words, the middleware chain doesn&#39;t proceed after `res.render()`. `res.render` is highlighted in chapter 4.

-Last but not least are the instructions to start the server, which consist of the core `http` module and its `createServer` method.
+Last but not least are the instructions to start the server.
+In the previous hello app, you saw `app.listen()` but `http.createServer(app).listen()` will work too.
+It consist of the core `http` module and its `createServer` method.
 In this method, the system passes the Express.js `app` object with all the settings and routes:

 ```js
 http.createServer(app).listen(app.get('port'), () => {